Current Big Table Locations

 1 in 6

-on the restaurant side of the industry are below the official poverty line – DOUBLE any other working population
+restaurant workers are below the official poverty line – DOUBLE any other working population

 make less than economists say is needed just to make ends meet